 While some of the city’s squares turn into Christmas Markets, others become ice rinks!
-Two of the most notable locations for ice skating are the ice rinks at the entrance to Frederiksberg Gardens and Broens Street Food.
-The ice rink at Frederiksberg Runddel is open round the clock for those who have their own skates, and you can rent skates during the day.
+One of the most notable locations for ice skating is the ice rinks at the entrance to Broens Street Food.

 The harbour fronted Broen’s ice rink offers 600m2 of ice to have fun on, right by the Bridge Street Kitchen food market.
 They have put together a fun programme of activities throughout the winter with everything from ice-hockey tournaments, disco on ice for kids and adults, St. Lucia singing and lots of skating and twirls on the ice.

 The Danish capital has festivals during every season of the year, including winter.
 The Copenhagen Light Festival brings light to the city streets after the Christmas decorations have come down.
 During three weeks in February light artworks from both Danish and international artists and designers are on display in the city.
 Every year the festival has new light art on display in different ways throughout the city centre and near the harbour.